cabal-club/cable/readme.md

 **Chat message**: A post of type `post/text`, which is made within a particular channel.

-**UNIX Epoch**: Midnight on January 1st, 1970.
+**UNIX Epoch**: Midnight UTC on January 1st, 1970.

-**UNIX Time**: A point in time, represented by the number of seconds since the UNIX Epoch.
-Here, this value is assumed to be non-negative, meaning dates before the UNIX Epoch can not be represented.
+**UNIX Time**: A point in time represented by the number of seconds since the UNIX Epoch.

 **Unicode**: The [Unicode 15.0.0 standard](https://www.unicode.org/versions/Unicode15.0.0/).